Colinax/ckeditor/README.md

 ```
 config.versionCheck = false;
 ```
 to the file to avoid a unnecessary update reminder.
-(At CKEditor, they want you to change to the commercial CKE 4.24.0-LTS or CKE5, that's the main reason for this window.
-As far as we know the so-called security flaws refer to plugins/parts of the editor which are not part of the CKE package for WBCE CMS.)
+(At CKEditor, they want you to change to the commercial CKE 4.24.0-LTS or CKE5, that's probably the main reason for this window.
+As far as we know the security flaws refer to plugins/parts of the editor which are not part of the CKE package for WBCE CMS.)